-Description of monument and accessories set to perpetuate the corner position.
-Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. Certification must be signed and sealed by Registered Land Surveyor in State of Montana.
-Fill in Cross Index & Section Diagram at bottom of sheet.
+- 3. Description of monument and accessories set to perpetuate the corner position. - Seecing the monument and accessories set to perpetuate the corner position.
+Sketch or corner, show all pertinent data which can best be shown in a sketch example, corner marking topography ties, position of accessories, etc. - 5.
+Certification must be signed and sealed by Registered Land Surveyor in State of Montana.
+6. Fill in Cross Index & Section Diagram at bottom of sheet.